karlijnjansen123/Applied-ML-Template/README.md

 across the world, aged 11, 13, and 15 years old.
 It contains responses to a self-reported questionnaire.

 ## Deployment
+Below you'll find instructions on how to use the FastAPI implementation, and the streamlit application.

 ### Requirements
 # TODO explain venv creation + activation
-Before running the API, navigate the path to the root directory using the **'Folder Structure'** defined below, and install the requirements via the terminal:
+Before running the API or the streamlit application, navigate the path to the root directory using the **'Folder Structure'** defined below, and install the requirements via the terminal:

 `pip install  -r project_name/requirements.txt`